Nick Shen: Early life

-He attended St. Thomas Secondary School and had pursued a Diploma in Mass Communication at the Management Development Institute of Singapore.
+Shen pursued a Diploma in Mass Communication at the Management Development Institute of Singapore.
+He has a younger brother.

 Career

 Shen joined MediaCorp after winning the local edition of Star Search Singapore in 1999.
 Besides acting he has written and performed his own songs, some of which were used for MediaCorp drama theme songs.
 He left MediaCorp in early 2012 and has since been working on the promotion of Chinese opera in Singapore.
-Shen is the global winner for Ten Outstanding Young Persons of the World and JCI Cultural Achievement Honoure Award in 2014.
+Shen is the global winner for Ten Outstanding Young Persons of the World and JCI Cultural Achievement Honour Award in 2014.

 Shen has appeared as a guest radio DJ on MediaCorp Capital 95.8FM.
 He is also a faculty member of the Singapore Media Academy where he lectures in the Diploma in Acting course.

 Since April 2013, Shen began performing the Chinese art of bian lian.
 He is the first actor in Singapore to master the art, where he was trained by Chinese bian lian master Li Shuimin for two years.